Home > Course Descriptions

 Fall/Spring, 3-15 credit hours

 This course is an alternative to FSMA 480.
 It is designed for students who are unable to complete a 15-credit internship.
-Students will complete a senior research project specifically addressing issues under the umbrella of financial services management.
-Under the guidance of a faculty mentor, the student will submit a research proposal, conduct research, prepare a thesis style report, and present a defense to a thesis committee.
+Students complete a senior research project specifically addressing issues under the umbrella of financial services management.
+Under the guidance of a faculty mentor, the student submits a research proposal, conduct research, prepares a thesis style report, and presents a defense to a thesis committee.
 This course may be repeated for credit up to a maximum of 15 credit hours.
-37.5 project hours per credit hour.

 Prerequisites/Corequisites: Introduction to Culminating Experience (FSMA 429) and senior level status in the Financial Services program or permission of instructor.